meatqueen/1701QCA-Assessment1/experiments/experiments.md

 It is notable that the symmetry of the die is important to using only 4 pins instead of 6.
 Only later did I realise that the LED colour corresponds to the pin being activated.
 You would never need to control the diagonally opposite LEDs when imitating a die.

 I also changed the original code of 'On Button A press' that rolls the die to be 'Shake'.
-This seemed intuitive and you could say it is a microinteraction that links unrelated digital process with a physical action, if I used the language of ___AUTHOR_____.
+This seemed intuitive and you could say it is a microinteraction that links unrelated digital process with a physical action, if I used the language of Dan Saffer.

 Using random numbers in combination with logic creates potential for a lot of outputs without a lot of inputs (in this case just a shake).
 Just like the compass game, it extends how long a user can find something novel.
 For example, everytime an animal toy is shaken it could produce a random sound from sound 1,2 or 3 and when it is pet it could produce the sounds 4 or 5, for no other reason than to create the variety expected from a living thing.